esg-epfl-apc/astro-archive/README.md

 see https://github.com/esg-epfl-apc/galaxy-pan as an example

+### VO case

+can try hess data first
+then, also try LS

 ### rucio plugin in galaxy

 auth for rucio? using single user

+useful for storing data from hpc

 ### unorganized comments from Bjorn